 In addition, MSPT Main Events are live reported on msptpoker.com, which allows fans to follow the action as it happens.
 Furthermore, final tables from most events are broadcast worldwide on RFID technology - allowing family and friends to watch the action LIVE with the ability to see all players' hole cards.

-For inquiries about tour sponsorship opportunities, tournament structures, locations, etc. contact MSPT Media Director Chad Holloway at Chad@msptpoker.com.
+For inquiries about tour advertising opportunities or for your property to be considered as a host for an MSPT event, etc. contact MSPT Media Director Chad Holloway at Chad@msptpoker.com.

-MSPT Founder & President Bryan Mileski can be reached at firstname.lastname@example.org
+MSPT Founder & President Bryan Mileski, who in 2017 was inducted into the Minnesota Poker Hall of Fame, can be reached at firstname.lastname@example.org